 5. DISCUSSION

-Species with limited distribution range and small area of occupancy (i.e. few aggregated occurrence records) tend to have specialized environmental requirements that make them particularly sensitive to climate change (Schwartz et al. 2006).
-However, to date,few studies have attempted to show how such small-range species could be affected by climate change.
-Exceptions include long term experiments (e.g. Willis et al. 2008; e.g. Dobrowski et al. 2011), which are very informative, but generally limited in its geographic scope, or climatic modelling approaches applied at the ecosystem level (Ohlemüller et al. 2008; e.g. Dirnböck et al. 2011).
-To our knowledge, our study is the first to explore the potential effects of climate change from the perspective of species with so few known occurrences records, such as species known in only one location.
-Our results, support general findings that climate change will have a negative impact on species conservation (Pecl et al. 2017).
-We expect that the conditions of the Northern portion of the Atlantic Forest will be less similar than the ones currently experienced by our target anurans.
-Together with the high deforestation rates at the region (Ribeiro et al. 2009), we expect that future climate dissimilarity will decrease the availability of suitable habitats for the species in the near future, threatening their persistence in the few current areas of occurrence.
+Species with limited geographic range and small area of occupancy (i.e. few aggregated occurrence records) tend to have specialized environmental requirements that make them particularly sensitive to climate change (Schwartz et al. 2006).
+However, few studies have showed how such small-ranged species could be affected by climate change.
+Exceptions include long term experiments (e.g., Willis et al. 2008; Dobrowski et al. 2011), which are very informative, but generally limited in its geographic scope, or climatic modelling approaches applied at the ecosystem level ( e.g., Ohlemüller et al. 2008; Dirnböck et al. 2011).
+To our knowledge, this is the first study to explore the potential effects of climate change for species with very few occurrence records.
+Our results support general findings that climate change will have a negative impact on species conservation (Pecl et al. 2017).
+Based on our findings, we expect that the conditions in the Northern portion of the Atlantic Forest will be less similar than the ones currently experienced by our target anurans (see Figure 2).
+Together with the high deforestation rates at the region (Ribeiro et al. 2009), our results support that future climate dissimilarity will decrease the suitable habitats for species in the near future, threatening their persistence in the current areas of occurrence.

 Previous studies using paleo data revealed that most of the species were able to cope with past climate changes by tracking their suitable conditions (Blois and Hadly 2009; Moritz and Agudo 2013).
-Our results, for instance, suggest that most species would have to move towards the southwestern to maintain similar breeding climatic conditions.
-Furthermore, we found that environmental similarity connectivity will remain comparable to current values, facilitating migration.
+Our results, suggest that most species would have to move towards the southwestern to maintain similar breeding climatic conditions.
+Furthermore, we found that environmental similarity connectivity will remain comparable to current values, facilitating migration from the macroclimatic perspective.
 In contrast, due to the historical and continuous expansion of sugar cane fields in the southern portion of the region (Nassar and Rudorff 2008), forest patches in the area are highly fragmented, making it difficult for species to move across large distances.
 This is because dispersal through crop fields makes species not only more vulnerable to predators but also to dehydration, as trees maintain a higher humidity and lower temperature in the forest understory (Denslow 1980).
 Nevertheless, species ability to track climate change may be limited, unless an urgent and unlikely large reforestation program to reconnect forest patches in the region is instituted.
-Previous studies have also noted the importance that mountains may play as a climate refugium in the future as the temperature rises could move species to higher altitudes(Moritz and Agudo 2013; Loyola et al. 2014).
+Previous studies have also noted the importance that mountains may play as a climate refugia in the future as the temperature rises (Moritz and Agudo 2013; Loyola et al. 2014).
 Though, our results do not indicate a general pattern were species similar environments will shift towards higher altitudes.
 These results are possibly caused by the fairly small altitudinal variation in the region that do not lead to dramatic changes in local climatic conditions.